ivanvmoreno/ivan.build/content/whoami/index.md

 title = "whoami"
 +++

-Hello there! 👋🏻 This is Iván Moreno, a software engineer from Madrid, Spain.
+This is Iván Moreno, a software engineer from Madrid, Spain.

 Currently based in Denmark, I'm working at [The LEGO Group](https://www.lego.com/) as a software engineer.